-- Minute papers (more realistically ~5 minutes or less) Students respond to a prompt; may be used to check understanding, to prompt questioning or to encourage reflection.)
+- Minute papers (more realistically ~5 minutes or less): Students respond to a prompt.
+This activity may be used to check understanding, to prompt questioning or to encourage reflection.

-- Muddiest point.
-Students note the area that gives them greatest concern.
-Instructor collates information and discusses themes with students.
+- Muddiest point: Students note the area that gives them greatest concern.
+After, the instructor collates the information and discusses themes with students.